timmcginley/41936/Assignments/D.md

 * Summarise the office desks per office floor and where the student spaces are located here.
 * Student areas? – tell us about it – facts and experience – how is it supported?
 What is the relationship to the ‘office spaces’?
 * The floor build up can be included here - perhaps a section showing how the floor to floor is calculated?
-* Brief summary of subject flexibility (based on results from week 3 lecture) and the integration performance of the team – strengths and weaknesses for this element.

 ### 09: Spaces